TheArjunAgarwal/haskell2025/chapters-typ/ch10_complexity.typ

   limsup_(n -> oo) (|f(n)|)/(|g(n)|) < oo
   $

-  The equivalence from the second defination follows from the definition of asymptotic dominance.
+  The equivalence from the second definition follows from the definition of asymptotic dominance.
 ]

-We also allow this lemma to also be a defination of $o $.
+We also allow this lemma to also be a definition of $o $.
 #definition(sub : "Big Oh (limit)")[
   $f(n) o (g(n)) (n -> oo) <==> limsup_(n -> oo) (|f(n)|)/(|g(n)|) < oo$.
 ]

-We also give the classical defination.
+We also give the classical definition.
 #definition(sub : "Big Oh (Classical)")[
   $f(n) = o (g(n)) (n -> oo) <==> exists c, n_0 op("s.t.") forall n >= n_0, |f(n)| <= c dot |g(n)|$
   ]

-#proof(thm : [The above definations are equivalent.])[
+#proof(thm : [The above definitions are equivalent.])[
-  Left as excercise.
+  Left as exercise.
 ]

-While we have used $limsup$ here, it is only to deal with the cases where the limit is not gurenteed to exist.
-We can use $lim$ in place for all the definations till here in most cases we will be concerned with.
+While we have used $limsup$ here, it is only to deal with the cases where the limit is not guaranteed to exist.
+We can use $lim$ in place for all the definitions till here in most cases we will be concerned with.

 In the family of big oh, we also have some more notations one must be aware of.
 This is called the Bachmann–Landau family, with contributions from Hardy and Knuth.
 #definition(sub : "Bachman-Landau Notation")[